TeamReposit/api-docs/source/index.html.md

 Reposit requires you to have an API key to allow access to the API.
 Getting an API key is simple:

 1. [Register](https://reposit.co.uk/register/) an agency or landlord account ([Click here](https://demo.reposit.co.uk/register/) if you'd like to make a demo account for testing).
-2. Naviagte to your 'Account' section.
+2. Navigate to your 'Account' section.
 Your API key will be displayed on this page.

 Reposit expects the API key to be included in all API requests to the server in a header that looks like the following: